andybega/Blair-Sambanis-replication/issues.md

 The original folder name of is `sj-zip-1-jcr-10.1177_0022002720918923/replication-3`.
 For simplicity, we extracted this `replication-3` folder and saved to the `Replication Files` folder of this repo.
+To ensure that we have a clean copy of the original replication scripts, I copied all files to `replication-3_BM` I’m (RM) currently using the sripts in this folder to recreate figure 1 and table 1 with and without smoothing – see below

 Before listing the primary issues we identified, we should note that we are partial to their approach.
 Theory is important.
 It is helpful for